 Sprinkle in garlic powder and drizzle with liquid aminos (or soy sauce).
 Toss everything together until the quinoa is well-seasoned and heated through.
 Serve hot.

-- Cool fresh quinoa – Fluff, spread on a baking sheet, and chill briefly (20 min fridge or 10 min freezer) so it fries instead of steaming.
+- Cool freshly cooked quinoa: Fluff, spread on a baking sheet, and chill briefly (20 min fridge or 10 min freezer) so it fries instead of steaming.

-Quick and easy quinoa fried rice with egg is a healthy, protein-packed twist on the classic.
-Ready in 15 minutes - perfect for busy weeknights.
+This quinoa fried rice with egg is a healthy, protein-packed twist on the classic.
+Ready in just 15 minutes, it’s a perfect weeknight dinner for two.

 - Prep Time: 5 minutes